codyscapes/drafter/README.md

 ====
 * Best available player not working in Rails
 * Second best available player not working in Rails
-* Need to create draft through ajax
+* Need to create draft through ajax after settings have been entered